 Note that in practical terms, a rational number is not making sense in a discrete probability calculation (we can’t have half of a coin flip or 1.5 head as a result.
 This is a case of theoretical probability vs experimental probability).

-Discrete variable vs continuous variable

-Discrete variable are, for example:

-Number of people (there’s no 1,5 people).

-Outcome of a coin toss (there’s no 1,5 head result).

-Continuous variable are, for example:

-People’s weight (there are infinite spaces between 80 and 90 kg such as 89,99999 kg).

-Time.

-Discrete vs continuous probability distribution examples